-- specific risks that may be referred to in this Form 10-K, including those set forth in the "Risk Factors" section of the Form 10-K: - adverse economic conditions in the real estate market; - adverse changes in the real estate financing markets; - our inability to raise sufficient additional capital to continue to expand our real estate investment portfolio and pay dividends to our shareholders; - unexpected costs, lower than expected rents and revenues from our properties, and/or increases in our operating costs; - inability to attract or retain qualified personnel, including real estate management personnel; - adverse results of any legal proceedings; and - changes in laws, rules and regulations affecting our business.
+- specific risks that may be referred to in this Form 10-K, including those set forth in the "Risk Factors" section of the Form 10-K; - adverse economic conditions in the real estate market; - adverse changes in the real estate financing markets; - our inability to raise sufficient additional capital to continue to expand our real estate investment portfolio and pay dividends to our shareholders; - unexpected costs, lower than expected rents and revenues from our properties, and/or increases in our operating costs; - inability to attract or retain qualified personnel, including real estate management personnel; - adverse results of any legal proceedings; and - changes in laws, rules and regulations affecting our business.

 All statements, other than statements of historical facts, included in this Form 10-K regarding our strategy, future operations, financial position, estimated revenue or losses, projected costs, prospects, current expectations, forecasts, and plans and objectives of Management are forward-looking statements.
 When used in this Form 10-K, the words "will," "may," "believe," "anticipate," "intend," "estimate," "expect," "should," "project," "plan," and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain such identifying words.
 All forward-looking statements speak only as of the date of this Form 10-K. We do not undertake any obligation to update any forward-looking statements or other information contained in this Form 10-K, except as required by federal securities laws.
-You should not place undue reliance on these forward-looking statements.
-Although we believe that our plans, intentions and expectations reflected in or suggested by the forward-looking statements in this Form 10-K are reasonable, we cannot assure you that these plans, intentions or expectations will be achieved.
+You should not place undue reliance on these forward-looking statements in this Form 10-K are reasonable, we cannot assure you that these plans, intentions or expectations will be achieved.
 We have disclosed important factors that could cause our actual results to differ materially from our expectations under the "Risk Factors" section and elsewhere in this Form 10-K. These cautionary statements qualify all forward-looking statements attributable to us or persons acting on our behalf.